A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Use Case

-If a \emph{EG} receives information from internal and external sources, each prediction may be based on a different data type.
-In this case, it combines them in the simplest way: if one of the predictions is labeled as \highDelta{}, the final prediction is a \highDelta{}; Otherwise, it is a \lowDelta{}.
-Based on this result, the EG selects the new plan to be applied by the sink.
-At the end, the sink transmits to its nodes a new configuration that they must follow in the next time interval, which may be an instruction to (de)activate themselves or to change the sensing intervals:
+Finally, if a \emph{EG} receives information from internal and external sources, each prediction may be based on a different data type.
+In this case, it combines them in the simplest way: if one of the predictions is labeled as \highDelta{}, the final prediction is a \highDelta{}; otherwise, it is a \lowDelta{}.